|

 rnxploresafaris@gmail.com

-centre.
-Tourism is not prevalent thus if you desire a
+agricultural centre.
+Tourism is not prevalent thus if you

-hassle free cool place, you can use it as a base to explore the
+desire a hassle free cool place, you can use it as a base to

-slopes of Mt.
+explore the slopes of Mt.
 Kenya and Laikipia.
-The town is surrounded
+The town is

-plantations occupy the Timau region adjacent to Lewa
+horticulture plantations occupy the Timau region adjacent to

 mingle with the locals can sample the following.